 That exact world — the one where you could walk up to a group of complete strangers and all share a pink plastic beer funnel — may now live in a dimension where your friends also meet you at the airport gate.
-But every day we’re stuck inside I think back to that day as a symbol of what once was, and what I hope waits once this is all over.
+But every day since then I think back to that day as a symbol of what once was, and what I hope waits once this is all over.
 The flabongo at the end of the COVID-19 tunnel.

 Those wasted private island days are a quintessential part of cruising, and though I’m not a super-cruiser, I do enjoy cruises for what they are: carefree vacations where you don’t have to think too much.
-They’re not always the most meaningful or enriching travels, but they are relaxing and fun, which is exactly what I think most of us will need once we’ve put social distancing in our collective rear-view mirrors.
+They’re not always the most meaningful or enriching travels, but they are relaxing and fun, which is what we need now more than ever.

 Risks on cruise ships are not so different than risks in cities.

-I know cruising will have risks, with concerns about the close quarters and petri-dish nature of the ships ubiquitous in travel stories over the past few months.
+I know cruising will have risks, with concerns about the close quarters and petri-dish nature of the ships ubiquitous in travel stories in 2020.
 But I have the same concerns in my condo tower, where hundreds of people live in a human chicken coop with central air and floor-to-ceiling windows.
-The pool, bar, gym, and convenience store will likely have the same crowds as a cruise ship once they open back up, which means staying home is relatively just as risky as cruising.
+The pool, bar, gym, and convenience store likely have the same crowds as a cruise ship, which means staying home is relatively just as risky as cruising.

-My densely populated neighborhood will welcome thousands of people to our shopping malls, movie theaters, bars, and restaurants.
-There, literally tens of thousands of people will be spreading their germs, far more than the few thousand you’d find on a cruise ship.
+My densely populated neighborhood welcomes thousands of people to our shopping malls, movie theaters, bars, and restaurants.
+There, literally tens of thousands of people can be spreading their germs, far more than the few thousand you’d find on a cruise ship.

 And none of those places will be cleaning with the voracity of a cruise ship after the coronavirus.
 Much like after Upton Sinclair published The Jungle and slaughterhouses became the cleanest places on the planet, so will cruise ships be obnoxiously vigilant about sanitation.

-Even now, it’s not uncommon for a person with a bottle of disinfectant to follow you into a cruise ship elevator to wipe down the buttons and railings after you touch them.
-I have not once, in eight years, seen someone disinfecting the elevator buttons in my building.
+Even before COVID-19, it was not uncommon for a person with a bottle of disinfectant to follow you into a cruise ship elevator to wipe down the buttons and railings after you touch them.
+Before this whole ordeal, I had not once, in eight years, seen someone disinfecting the elevator buttons in my building.
 Or anywhere, other than a cruise ship.

-And it’s not like these practices aren’t going to be more lax when cruises start running again.
+And it’s not like these practices are going to be more lax when cruises start running full-on again.
 Quite the contrary, you may find yourself aggravated with the militaristic level of sanitation happening on board.
 Fear of class action lawsuits is one hell of a motivator.